cgccomeau/Gini-In-A-Bottle/README.md

 learning rates: ["constant", "invscaling", "adaptive"] when solver = "sgd" maximum iterations: 5000

-For each iteration, we used three different metrics to evaluate whether the model created yielded good results -- R^2 score, Mean Absolute Error (MAE), and Mean Squared Error (MSE).
-Though it is easiest to identify success solely based on the R^2 value, it has a tendency to appear higher when there are more parameters.
-In the context of the problem, this would mean iterations in which models had more hidden layers would tend to have a higher R^2 score.
+For each iteration, we used three different metrics to evaluate whether the model created yielded good results -- R &#x00B2; score, Mean Absolute Error (MAE), and Mean Squared Error (MSE).
+Though it is easiest to identify success solely based on the R &#x00B2; value, it has a tendency to appear higher when there are more parameters.
+In the context of the problem, this would mean iterations in which models had more hidden layers would tend to have a higher R &#x00B2; score.
 To mitigate this fault, we measured the MAE and MSE and found the parameters where the values of these metrics were minimized.

-The following is the first few rows of the table containing the different combination of parameters used at each iteration and their average R^2, MAE, and MSE values after 5 iterations.
+The following is the first few rows of the table containing the different combination of parameters used at each iteration and their average R &#x00B2;, MAE, and MSE values after 5 iterations.

 ![화면 캡처 2021-04-08 203318](https://user-images.githubusercontent.com/44009995/114112113-ab8d6f00-98a9-11eb-987f-c97318b83a5b.png)

-R^2 was maximized while MAE and MSE were minimized when alpha was equal to 0.0001, the logistic activation function was used, and there were three hidden layers -- the R^2 value was 0.485195, the mean absolute error was 4.34889, and the mean squared error was 36.0523
+R &#x00B2; was maximized while MAE and MSE were minimized when alpha was equal to 0.0001, the logistic activation function was used, and there were three hidden layers -- the R &#x00B2; value was 0.485195, the mean absolute error was 4.34889, and the mean squared error was 36.0523

 ![화면 캡처 2021-04-08 203806](https://user-images.githubusercontent.com/44009995/114112433-66b60800-98aa-11eb-81ca-0d70f3d2f051.png)